Poincare/Hydroxide/docs/state.md

 Note that Hydroxide leaves you free to set the state as a string, an object, an integer or whatever you'd like.
 This is because Javascript does not have a standard way of defining enums, which are typically used in state machines.

+However, you are encouraged to stick to a pattern since this will make your live easier in the long run.